Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Introduction

-This result sheds some light on the structure of Kerov polynomials but it also leaves many new problems open, in particular the positivity conjectures of Lassalle \cite{Lassalle2008} and his questions concerning combinatorial interpretations of the coefficients in the expansions of the above symmetric functions.
-We shall address some of these questions in our forthcoming paper \cite{DolegaSniady2010} which uses different methods.
+This result sheds some light on the structure of Kerov polynomials but it also leads to many new open problems, in particular the positivity conjectures of Lassalle \cite{Lassalle-preprint2007} and his questions concerning combinatorial interpretations of the coefficients in the expansions of the above symmetric functions.